JayLau123/Monte-Carlo-method/README.md

 ### numerical integration

 A method used in numerical analysis to calculate the definite integral of a function.
 It involves approximating the area under the curve of a function by dividing it into small subintervals and using numerical techniques to compute the approximate value of the integral.
-There are various numerical integration techniques like rectangular rule, trapezoidal rule, Simpson’s rule, Monte Carlo integratio
+There are various numerical integration techniques like rectangular rule, trapezoidal rule, Simpson’s rule, etc.

 ### Monte Carlo Tree Search (MCTS)